gregsavvy/Go_TCP_Chat/README.md

-This is a simple TCPv6 chat backend that is independent from any frontend, designed to be used with just telnet.
+This is a simple plain TCP chat backend that is independent from any frontend, can be used with just telnet.

 Installation (Linux):
 1. $sudo apt install golang